-Splunk scooping up cybersecurity innovator Phantom for $350M serves as a strong indicator that the industry is moving to embrace automation and orchestration on a broader scale.
+Splunk scooping up cybersecurity innovator Phantom for $350M earlier this year served as a strong indicator that the industry is moving to embrace automation and orchestration on a broader scale.
 In Splunk’s case, the company has “decided to add a dedicated security operations automation and orchestration toolset to its security information and event management (SIEM) platform,” according to ESG’s Jon Oltsik.
 A smart move to help Splunk’s customers remediate identified issues faster and more efficiently than ever before.

 Market Momentum for Automation is Happening Beyond the SOC

-In fact, Gartner reports that “by 2019, more than 70% of enterprise DevSecOps initiatives will have incorporated automated security vulnerability and configuration scanning for open-source components and commercial packages, up from less than 10% in 2016.”*
+In fact, Gartner reports in “10 Things to Get Right for Successful DevSecOps” that “by 2019, more than 70% of enterprise DevSecOps initiatives will have incorporated automated security vulnerability and configuration scanning for open-source components and commercial packages, up from less than 10% in 2016.”*

 CYBRIC brings orchestration and automation to software development.
 By integrating with security and DevOps tools across the development lifecycle, CYBRIC delivers continuous visibility and assurance across all code repositories, application deployments and cloud infrastructures.
 We automate and orchestrate code and application security testing, reducing application vulnerability exposure and enabling security at the velocity of DevOps.